GENE-SWitCH's brochure online

 The International Plant and Animal Genome Conference (PAG XXVIII) took place in San Diago, CA, USA between 11-15 January 2020.
 It is designed to provide a forum on recent developments and future plans for plant and animal genome projects.
 Consisting of technical presentations, poster sessions, exhibits and workshops, the conference is an excellent opportunity to exchange ideas and applications on this internationally important project.

-GENE-SWitCH project coordinator Elisabetta Giuffra made a poster presentation at the conference providing information about the aims, first achievements and perspectives of the GENE-SWitCH project.
-You can check the poster presentation by clicking the image below.
+GENE-SWitCH project coordinator Elisabetta Giuffra made a poster presentation (click image on the left) at the conference providing information about the aims, first achievements and perspectives of the GENE-SWitCH project.

 At the conference, Peter Harrison (EMBL-EBI) presented "The FAANG Data Coordination Centre: New European Perspectives for Our Continued Global Effort", explaining the development of FAANG DCC and FAANG Data Portal.
 Mick Watson (Roslin Institute) also gave a presentation about "A Vision for Bioinformatics within the Global FAANG Project".
 Watson presented the development of bioinformatics pipelines across the entire set of FAANG projects, based on the principles of open science, open source code and reproducible workflows and environments.
 Both presentations are available by clicking on the images below.